Online Bachelor of Science in Education (BS)

 Current theories and practices associated with the development and enhancement of language in young children (birth through 8) from diverse backgrounds and ability levels are discussed.

-This course explores basic concepts, rationale, frameworks, and vocabulary related to global citizenship, intercultural competence, and international perspectives of childhood education and learning with a critical comparison of international learning environments.
+This course explores basic concepts, rationales, frameworks, and vocabulary related to global citizenship, intercultural competence, and international perspectives of childhood education and learning, comparing international learning environments critically.